-Asset-based financing typically involves assets such as aircrafts, jet engines, vessels and other movable equipment.
-Hong Kong is well-positioned for asset-based financing, in particular in light of its mature industrial and trade markets.
+Asset-based financing typically involves assets such as aircraft, jet engines, vessels and other movable equipment.

+Hong Kong, with its mature industrial and trade markets, is well-positioned for asset-based financing.

 Asset-based financing usually involves taking security over the relevant assets.
 Hong Kong's legal system for taking security is based on the English position and permits security to be granted over a broad range of assets, including future property.
 Fixed charges and floating charges may be granted, as well as assignments by way of security.
 Other types of security such as mortgages, title retention, collateral arrangements and flawed asset mechanics are also used.